If you have COVID-19 symptoms, visited an exposure site, or come into contact with a suspected or confirmed case:

-- Attend the WDHS drive-thru testing clinic, open 10am to 12pm Monday to Saturday.
+- Attend the WDHS drive-thru testing clinic – open 10am to 12pm Monday to Saturday (closed Sunday & public holidays)

-- Due to the difficulties of obtaining swabs from younger children, drive through testing will only be available for children over the age of 8 years.
-Parents and carers should contact their General Practice, please call your local clinic to book an appointment prior to bringing your child in for testing.
+- Due to the difficulty of obtaining swabs from younger children, drive through testing is only available for children over the age of 8 years.
+For children under 8 years, please contact your GP.

-- Visit the WDHS Emergency Department ensuring you use the hand sanitiser and face masks provided before entering and notify staff immediately of your symptoms.
-Please call 5551 8222 ahead of your arrival so that the Emergency Department can be prepared for you.
+- If you are unwell you can attend the WDHS Emergency Department ensuring you use the hand sanitiser and face masks provided before entering and notify staff immediately of your symptoms.
+Please call 5551 8222 ahead of your arrival so that the Emergency Department is prepared for you.

 - If you display symptoms and you are tested you MUST SELF ISOLATE before and after testing until you receive a negative test result.

 For the most up to date advice on COVID-19 visit the Department of Health and Human Services website: www.dhhs.vic.gov.au/coronavirus or CLICK HERE